-Given the bundle MyConfiguredBundle and the interface MyConfiguredBundleConfig below, your application's Configuration subclass would need to implement MyConfiguredBundleConfig.
+For example: given the configured bundle MyConfiguredBundle and the interface MyConfiguredBundleConfig below.
+Your application's Configuration subclass would need to implement MyConfiguredBundleConfig.

 Serving Assets

 Either your application or your static assets can be served from the root path, but not both.
 The latter is useful when using Dropwizard to back a Javascript application.
 To enable it, move your application to a sub-URL.